FractalBlocks/Fractal/README.md

 ## How it works?

 - Fractal is minimal.
 Core logic is less than 700 lines of code and you can see how it works
+- Async operations made simple, all Fractal core make use of async functions, and you can use it inside components
+- You can serialize the whole side effects, this means you can run Fractal in a [Web Worker](https://github.com/FractalBlocks/Fractal/blob/master/src/examples/worker/index.ts), in a server via websockets or even in a remote browser via WebRTC :')
+- Gives you powerful patterns and composing tools that helps to build small and large apps
+- A clear and flexible architecture that scales
+- Easily integrable and embeddable by design
+- High code quality, we love that!! and we helps you to achive it in your proyect :heart:
+- Its clear and concise.
+All you application code are [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+Your app code has NO side effects
+- The state is isolated, this mean it is serializable and you can hot-swap code updating the UI without reload the navigator
 - Excellent developer experience.
 We love to improve your experience
     - We have hot-swapping
     - We have TimeTravel debugging (soon)